rakhimov/scram/doc/input_file.rst

 The input file format follows
 the Open-PSA Model Exchange Format ([MEF]_) version 2.0d or later.
-The extensive description is given in the above format documentation by Open-PSA, and input files should be straightforward to create and understand.
+An extensive description is given in the above format documentation by Open-PSA, and input files should be straightforward to create and understand.
 However, not all Open-PSA formatting is supported, and some additional assumptions/restrictions are made by SCRAM.